Marvinified/lite-frames/readme.md

   <lite-iphone-x></lite-iphone-x>
   ```

-- A Lite Frame `inherits` the `width` of it `parent` and must be parent element with a width greater than 0px
+- A Lite Frame `inherits` the `width` of it `parent` and must have a parent element with a width greater than 0px

   ```html
   <div style="width:200px;">